2014 Student Financial Services Conference

 University of California, Los Angeles

-SHOW FULL BIO » Marsha Lovell has worked in various positions in Higher Education and is currently serving as the Director of Student Financial Services (SFS) at University of California Los Angeles (UCLA).
-Her team has just been expanded to include oversight of Cash Management and Treasury functions.
-She has been the Associate Director of SFS at California State University (CSU) Fullerton and Student Accounts Manager at CSU San Bernardino.
+SHOW FULL BIO » Marsha Lovell has worked in Higher Education for over 15 years and is currently the Associate Controller of Business and Finance Services (BFS) at University of California Los Angeles (UCLA).
+This includes the following teams: Student Accounts, Payment Solutions and Compliance, Accounting and Cash Management, and the BruinCard Center.
+Prior to her work in Higher Education, she ran a tax business, was in charge of an accounting team, worked as an internal auditor, and performed budget and financial analysis.
 She has an undergraduate Accounting degree from Eastern Washington University and an Accounting MBA from CSU San Bernardino.
 She passed the Certified Public Accountant (CPA) exam in 1990 and the Certified Management Accountant (CMA) exam in 1991.
-Prior to her work in Higher Education, she worked as a tax accountant, an internal auditor, and in budget and financial analysis.
-She enjoys scuba diving, plays a very bad game of golf, and loves the feel of an airplane taking off to parts unknown.
+She enjoys scuba diving, hiking/camping, musical theater productions, Excel spreadsheets, acquiring new friends, plays a very bad game of golf, and loves the feel of an airplane taking off to parts unknown.

 Oregon State University